Requests to Visitors to Prevent the Spread of COVID-19 Infection

 - In the Galleries

-- We request all visitors to maintain a distance of at least 1 meter, preferably at least 2 meters, from other visitors.
+- We request all visitors to maintain a distance of preferably at least 1 meter, from other visitors.
 Please take turns when viewing objects on exhibit.
 To prevent overcrowding, we request social distancing while waiting in line and may restrict visitor numbers.

 - Please refrain from conversation or utterances.